bjma/algorithms/divide_and_conquer/closest_pair/README.md

 So, now comes our **combine** portion.

-We can find the closest pair of points *between* the regions by limiting our search space to the length of the shortest line in the horizontal direction across both gradients.
+We can find the closest pair of points *between* the regions by limiting our search space to the length of the shortest line in the horizontal direction across both sides of the gradient.
 This means that, if we detect a line within this region, it'll be shorter than the line we previously found.

 To visualize: